keboola/developers-docs/integrate/storage/r-client.md

 {% endhighlight %}

 ## Usage
-To list available commands, you can run:
+To list available commands, run
 {% highlight r %}
 ?keboola.sapi.r.client::SapiClient
 {% endhighlight %}

-Note that if you are running the code in R Studio, it might require a restart so that its help index is updated and the above command works.
+**Important**: If you are running the code in R Studio, it might require a restart so that its help index is updated and the above command works.

-The client is implemented as na [RC class](http://adv-r.had.co.nz/R5.html).
-To work with it, you need to create an instance of the client.
+The client is implemented as an [RC class](http://adv-r.had.co.nz/R5.html).
+To work with it, create an instance of the client.
-The only required argument to create a client is a valid Storage API token.
+The only required argument to create it is a valid Storage API token.

 {% highlight r %}
 client <- SapiClient$new(